attelah/VueJs-RecipeRanger/README.md

 The main goals of the application is to reduce food waste in households, help with the households economy by reducing food waste and also to inspire "home chefs".

 ##### Functionality
 The application has checkboxes (with most of the common household ingredients) where you can select which ingredients you have.
 There is also a textinput where a user can select ingredients that don't have checkboxes.
 The selected ingredients will be called to an API that returns a few different recipes that include the selected ingredients.
-The API will also display ingredients that are missing.
+The API also returns a list of ingredients that are missing, the missing ingredients are displayed in red.

 The app has also a login functionality, that is for further development purposes.